 Before we get started, just know that I’m libel to talk a lot in this one, so maybe grab a few snacks and a drink!
-Depending on how much you enjoy culture, you may like my nostalgia based ramblings.
+Depending on how much you enjoy culture, you may like my nostalgia-based ramblings.
 If not, just skip it! 😀

-It was a humble set up, but I can’t remember what headphones I was using.
+It was a humble setup, but I can’t remember what headphones I was using.
 Most likely the V150’s.
 Sony MDR V150 Review.
-They weren’t a terrible set, and in fact I had many pairs over the years.
-They were my go to low grade dog food cans.
+They weren’t a terrible set, and in fact, I had many pairs over the years.
+They were my go-to low-grade dog food cans.
 Hehe.

 It wasn’t until around 2010 did I buy a real set of reference headphones in the form of the venerable Sony MDR 7506.
 Sony MDR 7506 Review.
 I had researched quite a bit before purchase, and they got rave reviews nearly everywhere (and still do).
 It was my first time listening to a headphone that accurately portrayed the music, and boy howdy was I ever blown away.
-I think if it’s your first foray into music production, the 7506 is amazing, but I prefer it’s younger sibling, the MDR V6.
+I think if it’s your first foray into music production, the 7506 is amazing, but I prefer its younger sibling, the MDR V6.
 The V6 is a bit flatter and more accurate across the board, with less treble harshness up top, and a more accurate sounding bass.
 It could be my imagination, but I do prefer the V6.
-In fact, the only reason that the 7506 was made stemmed from a consumer demand for more bass.
+In fact, the only reason that the 7506 was made stemmed from consumer demand for more bass.
 Interesting indeed.
 You’ll love either!
 Sony MDR V6 Review.
-I kind of spoiled my first 2 entry level recommendations, but oh well. 😛
+I kind of spoiled my first 2 entry-level recommendations, but oh well. 😛

-The 7506 served me well for a couple of years, until I rage quit a Call of Duty match and threw them into a wall.
+The 7506 served me well for a couple of years until I rage quit a Call of Duty match and threw them into a wall.
 I was very immature back then, so please don’t judge me! 🙁 They of course broke, with one side rendered mute.
-It’s quite a shame, because they are fantastic sounding headphones that I will probably once again add to my collection in the near future.
+It’s quite a shame because they are fantastic sounding headphones that I will probably once again add to my collection in the near future.

 Later on down the road in January 2013 I invested in a pair of Audio Technica ATH M50’s, and I still have them to this day.
 Audio Technica ATH M50 Review!